트랜스듀서의 품질은 세심한 테스트와 품질 관리로 인한 브뤼엘앤드케아만의 독창적인 경험과 지식의 결과입니다.What is a Transducer?

 TYPES OF TRANSDUCERS

-There are many types of transducers and equally many measurement applications.
+There are many transducers types and equally many measurement applications.

-Whether you measure electrical signals or high-frequency acceleration or sound waves, transducers stand on the front line providing you with the full scale of raw data needed for making critical decisions.
-As such, it is absolutely vital that the data is trustworthy and provides real insights.
+Whether you measure electrical signals, high-frequency acceleration (HFA), or sound waves, our transducers stand on the front line and provide you with the full scale of raw data needed to make informed decisions.
+As an example, our sensors and airborne amplifiers are being used to provide critical flight data for a rocket's onboard telemetry.
+In situations like these, it is absolutely vital that the data is trustworthy.

 The measurement applications range from the development of quieter, safer cars, to ensure that an aircraft and its engines are totally reliable and environmentally friendly and that household appliances have low levels of noise and vibration.

-The Brüel & Kjær types range from industry-leading measurement microphones, and hydrophones, to sound sources for acoustic measurements, to force transducers, impact hammers and our extensive range of accelerometers for vibration measurements.
+The Brüel & Kjær types range from industry-leading measurement microphones, and hydrophones, to sound sources (or loudspeakers and amplifiers)designed for acoustic measurements, to force sensors, impact hammers, and our extensive range of accelerometers for vibration measurements.

 Brüel & Kjær has invented many of the technologies used in most today’s accelerometers and microphones.
 It is our firm conviction that technology has no limits.
 If we can imagine it, we can develop it.

-In production, every Brüel & Kjær transducer is thoroughly tested to ensure that its performance is within the specified parameters.
-All components, whether from sub-suppliers or manufactured within Brüel & Kjær, are subjected to rigorous inspection.
+In production, every Brüel & Kjær product is thoroughly tested to ensure that its performance is within the specified parameters.
+All components, whether from sub-suppliers or manufactured, are subjected to rigorous inspection.
 The inspection takes the form of physical and dimensional control systems to ensure conformity to specifications and quality, as reflected in our status as an ISO 9001 and EN 9100 certified company.

 With ultrasound, components are inspected and then cleaned in a demineralized water and soap solution.
 The parts are then dried using compressed air and placed in an oven to remove any traces of humidity.
 A unique process is then applied to clean the electronic components.
 On average, we conduct between five and ten separate test procedures together with individual calibration and validation before shipment.

-Brüel & Kjær measurement devices are produced with utmost care, and tested in extremely harsh environments.
+Brüel & Kjær products are made with the utmost care and tested in extremely harsh environments.
 You can follow the process in this video showing the making of Type 4966 Free-Field Microphone:

 We perform an individual calibration before shipping.
 Our unique status as the primary Danish standards lab reduces our traceability steps and uncertainty in measurement sensitivity.